-How has the Structured Threat Information eXpression (STIX) framework changed over the past two years, and how...
+How has the Structured Threat Information eXpression (STIX) security framework changed over the past two years,...

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-Threat information, or threat intelligence, started being shared informally and even publicly between enterprises and information security professionals.
-But as attackers started to monitor the public information, and as organizations began to better understand the value of this sharing, more formal relationships and organizations were set up to improve the safety of it.
+Threat intelligence started being shared informally, and even publicly between enterprises and information security professionals.
+But as attackers started to monitor the public information, and as organizations began to better understand the value of this information, more formal relationships and organizations were set up to improve the safety of it.

 What information should be shared and how to share it are still issues under development.
-There are several different threat-sharing frameworks available today including Structured Threat information eXpression, Open Threat Exchange and Security Event System and Collective Intelligence Framework, among others.
+There are several different threat sharing frameworks available today, including STIX, Open Threat Exchange and the Security Event System and Collective Intelligence Framework, among others.
 And as threat sharing gains more attention, more vendors will likely create their own frameworks, which could potentially cause issues.

-STIX is a language and framework for sharing data, but the sharing of the actual data is separate from the framework.
-This improves threat intelligence because data is easier to share if it is in a common format and provides the structure of how to share this data.
-Even internal tools -- such as firewalls, security information and event management systems, or intrusion detection systems -- can utilize this framework for exchanging data and to ensure the most up-to-date intelligence is incorporated in the tool.
+The STIX security framework is a language for sharing data, but the sharing of the actual data is separate from the framework.
+This improves threat intelligence because data is easier to share if it is in a common format, and it provides the structure of how to share this data.
+Even internal tools -- such as firewalls, security information and event management systems, and intrusion detection systems -- can utilize this framework for exchanging data and to ensure the most up-to-date intelligence is incorporated into the tool.